mvolkmann/blog/src/swift/Concurrency.md

 It also removes the need to use completion handlers (aka callbacks) and some uses of the delegate pattern.

+## Queues and Threads

+Tasks represent a body of work to be performed.
+To schedule the work, a task is added to a queue in either a blocking fashion (runs synchronously) or a non-blocking fashion (runs asynchronously).

+A queue is responsible for determining when its tasks will run and the threads on which they will run.
+Serial queues execute one task at a time and each task can run on a different thread.
+Concurrent queues can execute multiple tasks at the same time which requires multiple threads.
+Both kinds of queues execute their tasks in the order in which they were added.

+Each queue collect tasks to be run at a given priority or quality of service (QoS).
+Applications can create any number of queues.
+There are six "global queues" that are typically used instead of custom queues.

+While it is possible to write code that explicitly runs a task on a specific thread, doing so is discouraged because it removes the ability of the system to manage thread usage.
+When using queues, the system can optimize the use of threads based of the number of CPU cores in the current device.
+The system can decide the number of threads to use and when each task should run.

+The user interface should only be updated on the main thread.
+This is achieved by adding such tasks to the main queue.
+If the UI is updated on a thread other than the main thread, it may have no effect or the application may crash.
+TODO: Does it sometimes work?
+The Swift compiler provides warnings when it detects code that attempts to update the UI outside of the main thread.

 ## Issues

 Common issues encountered when writing code involving concurrency include: